jleahred/fsm_gen/README.md

 As you can see, it is on anonymous `namespace`.

-This file is private, it will be included by `_gen.cpp`.
+This file is private, it will be included by `genxxx.cpp`.
 Defining an anonymous `namespace`, we keep this implementation as private.
 Even more important, the compiler will alert us if we forget an implementation, also if one is not necessary.